-- Including pins, are covered only on Permanent (adult) Teeth when performed in conjunction with a crown cast post and core, or prefabricated post and core when performed in conjunction with a crown or dental implant crown and abutment related procedures. - Covered every five years on the same tooth. - Not covered within two years from the treatment date of a restoration on the same tooth. - Covered for a posterior (back) tooth when one cusp is missing down to, or closer than, 2mm from the gum tissue in preparation for a restorative crown. - Covered for an anterior (front) tooth when more than 1/2 of the mesial-distal width of the incisal edge is missing down past the junction of the incisal and middle third of the tooth in preparation for a restorative crown. - Covered in an endodontically treated tooth only if the above criteria are met. - A core buildup is not billable with placement of an onlay, 3/4 crown, or veneer. - > Dental implant crown and abutment procedures
+- Stainless steel crowns or prefabricated crowns - Covered for Primary Teeth and Permanent Teeth, except for wisdom teeth. - Covered once per tooth every two years. - > Permanent crowns - Covered once per tooth every five years for children ages 12 through 18. - Re-cementing permanent crowns - > Core buildups, including pins, cast post and core, or prefabricated post and core - Covered only on Permanent Teeth when performed in conjunction with a crown or retainer related procedures. - Covered once per tooth every five years. - Covered for a posterior (back) tooth when one cusp is missing down to, or closer than, 2mm from the gum tissue in preparation for a restorative crown. - Covered for an anterior (front) tooth when more than 1/2 of the mesial-distal width of the incisal edge is missing down past the junction of the incisal and middle third of the tooth in preparation for a restorative crown. - Covered in an endodontically treated tooth only if the above criteria are met.

+Dental implant crown and abutment procedures

-- Covered once every seven years on the same tooth. - > Repair of a crown, implant-supported prosthesis, or abutment - Crown repairs are covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis or abutment (bridge) are limited to one per tooth, for the entire time you are on this plan.
+• Covered once per tooth every seven years.

+Repair of a crown, implant-supported prosthesis, or abutment

+- Covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis or abutment (bridge) are limited to one per tooth, for the entire time you are on this plan.